andrew/ultimate-awesome/README.md

 - [awesome-robotics-projects](https://github.com/mjyc/awesome-robotics-projects) - A list of open-source, affordable, less-known, or visionary robotics projects.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [awesome-list-rpc-nodes-providers](https://github.com/arddluma/awesome-list-rpc-nodes-providers) - A curated list of awesome Node providers and public RPC endpoints for Ethereum, BSC, Gnosis (xDAI), Fantom, Avalanche, KuCoin, Fuse, Harmony, Tezos, IoTeX, Arbitrum, Optimism and more :) .
-- [awesome-nomad](https://github.com/jippi/awesome-nomad) - A curated list of amazingly awesome Nomad tools and shiny things.
 - [awesome-network-stuff](https://github.com/alphaSeclab/awesome-network-stuff) - Resources about network security, including: Proxy/GFW/ReverseProxy/Tunnel/VPN/Tor/I2P, and MiTM/PortKnocking/NetworkSniff/NetworkAnalysis/etc。More than 1700 open source tools for now.
 Post incoming.
 - [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.
 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [awesome-ttygames](https://github.com/ligurio/awesome-ttygames) -  Unix ASCII games.
 - [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.
 - [awesome-books](https://github.com/biaochenxuying/awesome-books) - 技术类精华书单推荐，包括 前端、后端、数据结构与算法、计算机基础、设计模式、数据库等书籍。.
+- [awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - A curated list of delightful Embedded Systems libraries, RTOSes, modules, references and more!.
 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
 - [awesome-se](https://github.com/SJTU-SE/awesome-se) - 👨‍💻 ❤️ 💻 上海交通大学软件学院本科编程作业参考.
 - [awesome-api-clients](https://github.com/stepci/awesome-api-clients) - List of awesome API clients.
 Postman and Insomnia alternatives.